/ Indiana Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a lasting condition, you may be eligible for ongoing financial support under Pennsylvania law.
-These entitlements are designed to make up for the lasting impact of your injury on your ability to work.
+If your occupational accident causes a permanent disability, you may be eligible for additional benefits under Pennsylvania law.
+These benefits are meant to compensate for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: